paulpod/neuromanticsdotnet/source/_posts/Music-part2.md

 ## The structure of flow

+Mihaly Csikszentmihalyi's [famous TED Talk, "Flow, the secret to happiness,"](https://www.youtube.com/watch?v=fXIeFJCqsPs) explains his concept of "flow"—a state of deep engagement where you're so immersed in an activity that nothing else matters, leading to optimal experience, focus, and intrinsic enjoyment.

-Psychologist Mihaly Csikszentmihalyi identified the conditions for flow states:
+Csikszentmihalyi identified the conditions for flow states:
 - Clear goals
 - Immediate feedback
 - Balance between challenge and skill